11 Top-Rated Day Trips from Cancún, Playa del Carmen & the Mayan Riviera

 3 Swimming in Yucatán's Crystal Clear Cenotes

 A highlight of any visit to the Yucatán Peninsula is plunging into one of the state's famous cenotes, a form of natural swimming hole unique to the region's porous limestone bedrock.
-Most often consisting of fresh water, these splendid water holes were much revered by the Mayans as a source of drinking water in times of drought, as well as holding religious significance, including as burial sites or for human sacrifices.
+Most often consisting of fresh water, these water holes were much revered by the Mayans as a source of drinking water in times of drought.
+They also held religious significance, including as burial sites or for human sacrifices.
 These days, these pristine pools - whether cave cenotes or the open-air variety - are largely free to explore and, thanks to their high mineral content and purity, make for a thrilling swimming and snorkeling experience (some are even deep enough for diving).
-A couple of the best within driving distance of Cancún and Playa del Carmen include Aktun Chen, part of a larger attraction that includes zip lining and other activities, and Ik Kil, a well-known cenote outside Pisté and part of the Ik Kil Archeological Park near Chichén Itzá.
+A couple of the best within driving distance of Cancún and Playa del Carmen include Aktun Chen, part of a larger attraction that includes ziplining and other activities, and Ik Kil, a well-known cenote outside Pisté and part of the Ik Kil Archeological Park near Chichén Itzá.
+And if you prefer to let someone else do the driving (not to mention taking care of the details), you can explore these cenotes and caves as part of a 3-in-1 combo tour departing both Playa del Carmen and Cancún.
+This tour also visits the Mayan ruins at Tulum.

 4 Across the Water: Cozumel

 One of Mexico's largest islands - it's 45 kilometers long and 18 kilometers wide - Cozumel makes for a great day trip for those staying at a resort on the mainland.
-Traveling to this beautiful island, about 20 kilometers off the northeast coast of the Yucatán peninsula, is half the fun, whether you choose to take the regular hydrofoil services from Playa del Carmen (which lies directly opposite the island) or Cancún or a more leisurely tour boat.
+Traveling to this beautiful island located about 20 kilometers off the northeast coast of the Yucatán peninsula is half the fun, whether you choose to take the regular hydrofoil services from Playa del Carmen (which lies directly opposite the island) or Cancún, or a more leisurely tour boat.
 In addition to its many superb beaches, Cozumel has much to offer day trippers the moment they arrive in the capital of San Miguel.
-Just a short walk from the ferry terminal is the Museo de la Isla with its exhibits dealing with the island's geography and history, as well as a number of great shopping options selling everything from local crafts to luxury goods.
-For those willing to venture a little further afield, the Little Sea is a natural freshwater lake and adventure park offering activities including zip lining and treetop climbing.
+Just a short walk from the ferry terminal is the Museo de la Isla with its exhibits dealing with the island's geography and history, as well as a number of great shopping options offering everything from local crafts to luxury goods.
+For those willing to venture a little farther afield, Chankanaab National Park (Little Sea) is a natural freshwater lake and adventure park offering activities such as ziplining, treetop climbing, and swimming with dolphin experiences.
 For those looking for a little Mayan culture, Cozumel boasts some 30 sites, the best being San Gervasio with its large temple built in AD 800.

 - Read More: